Rafalk88/suplement-store-landing-nocode/README.md

 Built using no-code tools for rapid delivery and visual quality.

 ## Tools Used
-- Framer (design + hosting)
+- Design.com (design)
-- Canva (images + graphics)
+- **future choice** (images + graphics)

 ## Project Overview
 This is a real-world freelance-style micro project.
-It was completed in 1 evening and demonstrates the ability to deliver usable UI even under time constraints.
+It was completed in few days and demonstrates the ability to deliver usable UI even under time constraints.
+The most part was consulting with client choices.

 > ⚠️ This is not a coded solution – used for rapid delivery.

 ## Repository Contents
 - `design-doc.md`: Summary of design choices
-- `/assets`: Images and brand assets used